 The introduction gives background information about your topic.
 It explains why you are doing the research--what biological questions you hope to answer.
 It should summarize all of the relevant literature on the topic.
 For the example paper on white cats in Philadelphia, you would want to explain the genetic basis of white coats in cats; summarize other papers on geographic variation in the frequency of white cats; summarize papers on geographic variation in other genetic characters in cats; and give some information about the different neighborhoods of Philadelphia and why some are rich and some are poor.
 You should summarize some papers in great detail, while others get only a brief mention.
 For the example paper, five papers on the biochemical basis of white fur in cats might be summarized in a couple of sentences, while a single paper on differences in frequency of white cats in different neighborhoods of Edinburgh, Scotland would obviously be very relevant and get half a page of detailed information.

 For the microworm paper, I don't expect much of an introduction, because there isn't much literature on selection experiments on microworms.
-Some of you found some literature on your selective agent and Caenorhabditis elegans, and you should summarize that, but otherwise you'll just need a few sentences about what microworms are and why you thought it would be interesting to torture them with salt, high pH, vinegar, or caffeine.
+You'll just need a few sentences about what microworms are and why you thought it would be interesting to torture them with salt, alcohol, caffeine, or paper towels.

 For the allozyme paper, I will be looking closely at the thoroughness of your literature review in your introduction.
 Don't think that just because I didn't take points off from your proposal that your review for it was good enough; I expect a lot more from the final paper.
 Pick the most relevant paper or two, look in their reference lists, use Web of Science to see who's cited them; you should see a bunch of papers that are all familiar to you now.